P.Priime: Career

-P.Priime has produced some hit singles like "Ozumba Mbadiwe” by Reekado Banks, “Bandana" by Fireboy DML ft.
+P.Priime has produced some hit singles like "Ozumba Mbadiwe” by Reekado Banks, and “Bandana" by Fireboy DML ft.
 Asake, "Electricity" by Davido and Pheelz, “Loading” by Olamide ft.
 Bad Boy Timz and many more.

-He co-produced Wizkid’s Made In Lagos: Deluxe Edition Album, Aṣa's V Album and 7 out of 10 songs on Olamide’s album – Carpe Diem.
+He co-produced Wizkid’s Made In Lagos: Deluxe Edition Album, Aṣa's V Album, and 7 out of 10 songs on Olamide’s album which gave him more recognition in the music industry – Carpe Diem.

 P.Priime was a member of the 2018 Sarz Academy.
 In 2021, he was nominated for producer of the year at the AFRIMMA Awards and won.
 YouTube also announced P.Priime as one of the two Nigerian Producers for YouTube Black Voices Songwriter/Producer Class of 2022.

-Beyond music, P.Priime loves modelling and has walked the runway for Elfreda Kahlo at the Lagos Fashion Week 2021.
+Beyond music, P. Priime loves modeling and has walked the runway for Elfreda Kahlo at the Lagos Fashion Week 2021.

 Biography

 Born in Lagos state, into a family of choristers, P.Priime began playing drums at age 4 and mastering the piano at the age of 8.
 He also plays the saxophone and guitar.

 He attended Nuga Paul High School, Ejigbo, Lagos.
 After graduation, he attended a summer school at the Musical Society of Nigeria Centre.